DIRACGrid/DIRAC/docs/source/AdministratorGuide/ExternalsSupport/index.rst

 ElasticSearch is an optional dependency for DIRAC servers installations.
 Supported versions:

 - 7.x
+- OpenDistro and OpenSearch releases "compatible" with the above ElasticSearch versions.

 ElasticSearch server is not shipped with DIRAC.
 You are responsible of its administration.